dy/templize/README.md

 const [params, update] = templize(element, init?);
 ```

-`params` is proxy reflecting current template state.
-Changing any of its props updates fields.<br/>
+`params` is proxy reflecting template fields values.
+Changing any of its props updates fields and rerenders template.<br/>
 `update` can be used for bulk-updating multiple props.<br/>
 `init` is the initial state to render the template.
 It can include reactive values, see [reactivity](#reactivity).<br/>